Ageing and Technology, COST-AAL-MYBL joint workshop

 • Boost the collaboration between the research community and developers of technology to provide better ICT-enriched living environments for older people and leading to technologies which are actually used by the target group.

-• Identify gaps in current research and development work, and areas where issues are already being addressed.
+• Identify gaps in current research and development work, and areas where issues were already being addressed.

 • Bring researchers and others involved in the AAL and MYBL worlds/communities together with people involved in relevant COST networks to discuss possible collaboration and provide a platform where new forms of collaboration can start and new networks can form.